 Rates: where the flat rate Invalidity Pension together with the Service Pension the claimant is receiving, do not exceed two-thirds of his pensionable income, he is entitled to an Increased Invalidity Pension (IIP) or such part thereof, ensuring that the two-thirds of the pensionable income are not exceeded.
 A married man will be entitled to a maximum of Lm47.30 (Euro 110.18) per week, whilst a single person is entitled to a maximum of Lm37.30 (Euro 86.89) per week.
 Decreased National Invalidity Pension is aimed at those who are in receipt of a very low Service Pension so as to ensure that two-thirds of pensionable income plus low Service Pension plus Decreased National Invalidity Pension would amount to the NMP.
 It is based on different rates (according to average Social Security Contribution and marriage status).
 Where person is not entitled to a Service Pension, a National Minimum Pension is payable (please see below).
-A married man will be entitled to a maximum of Lm39.92 (Euro 92.99).
+A married man will be entitled to a maximum of Lm47.80 (Euro 111.34) a week, whilst a single person will be entitled to a maximum of Lm39.92 (Euro 92.99).